Connecticut Route 2: Route description

-Route 2 begins as a continuation of State Street (just east of Columbus Blvd) near Interstate 91 in downtown Hartford.
+Route 2 begins as a continuation of State Street (just east of Columbus Boulevard) near Interstate 91 in downtown Hartford.
 It starts out heading east toward East Hartford.
 Route 2 then crosses the Connecticut River on the Founders Bridge and has a partial interchange with I-91 at the crossing.
 Immediately after crossing into East Hartford, there is a complex interchange with Interstate 84.
 Immediately after this interchange, Route 2 heads southeast in the direction of Glastonbury.
 There is a partial interchange with Route 15 about 0.75 mi further.
 After East Hartford, Route 2 enters Glastonbury.
 At the East Hartford-Glastonbury town line, there is a full trumpet interchange with Route 3.
 About 1 mi after this interchange, there is a partial interchange with Route 17.
 From Glastonbury, Route 2 passes into Marlborough.
 It continues into Colchester.
 In Colchester, Route 2 has a partial interchange with Route 11.
 After this interchange, Route 2 curves and heads east toward Norwich.
 Once Route 2 leaves Colchester, it passes through the towns of Lebanon and Bozrah.
 After Bozrah, Route 2 enters Norwich.
 Just after entering Norwich, Route 32 joins Route 2.
 Then, about 1.5 mi down Route 2, there is a partial cloverleaf interchange with Interstate 395.
-About 1.75 mi further east from the I-395 interchange, the limited-access highway section of Route 2 ends at a four-way at-grade intersection with Town Street, Harland Road (Route 169), and Washington Street (Route 32/Route 2).
+About 1.75 mi further east from the I-395 interchange, the freeway section of Route 2 ends at a four-way at-grade intersection with Town Street, Harland Road (Route 169), and Washington Street (Route 32/Route 2).
 Route 32 then separates in downtown Norwich after overlapping with Route 2 for 3.9 mi, following the west bank of the Thames River.
 Route 2 continues southeast from Norwich into Preston, and then into Ledyard.
-Just after entering Ledyard, Route 2 passes by the Mashantucket Pequot Reservation and then the Foxwoods Resort Casino.
-After passing through Ledyard, Route 2 continues into North Stonington.
+Just after entering Ledyard, Route 2 becomes a four-lane undivided freeway, passing by the Mashantucket Pequot Reservation and then the Foxwoods Resort Casino.
+After passing through Ledyard, Route 2 continues into North Stonington as a two-lane surface road.
 There is a roundabout with Route 184 and a partial interchange with Interstate 95 here.
 After leaving North Stonington, Route 2 heads into Stonington.
 Here, Route 2 is reduced to a minor arterial road.
 It has an interchange with Route 78 (Westerly Bypass) and terminates about 1.5 mi later at the junction with US 1 in the Pawcatuck section of town just west of the Rhode Island state line.

-Several Connecticut limited-access highways terminate at Route 2.
+Several Connecticut freeways terminate at Route 2.
 Route 3 ends at Route 2 near the East Hartford-Glastonbury town line, Route 17 ends at Route 2 in Glastonbury, and Route 11 ends at Route 2 in Colchester.
 Route 78 also ends at Route 2, in Stonington.
-It is unusual that Route 78 intersects Route 2 where it is not a limited-access highway.
+It is unusual that Route 78 intersects Route 2 where it is not a freeway.